xXBJXx/ioBroker.fully-tablet-control/README.md

 ### __WORK IN PROGRESS__
 * (xXBJXx) README edited
 * (xXBJXx) removed check for batteryLevel = -1%
-* (xXBJXx) camshot function expanded to include continuous shooting, and it is now possible to take and save multiple images.\
+* (xXBJXx) camshot function expanded to include continuous shooting [(issue #129)](https://github.com/xXBJXx/ioBroker.fully-tablet-control/issues/129), and it is now possible to take and save multiple images.\
   New tab added in config page
 * (xXBJXx) fixed brightness checkInterval bug (is now checked as intended every x minutes whether the brightness changed)

 ### 0.3.2-beta.0 (2021-01-24)